 Our treatment team strives to understand and treat each individual as a whole person medically, psychologically, socially and spiritually.
 These multiple perspectives aid the evaluation of each person’s health, behavior and situations at work and home, as well as help in treatment planning.

-Dr. Albanese is the program director of the Professionals Program and an associate professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
-He is board certified in psychiatry, internal medicine and psychosomatic medicine.
+A psychiatrist and psychoanalyst, Dr. Kayatekin is the medical director of the Professionals Program.
+Board certified in psychiatry, he is also an associate professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
+He is also a visiting professor of psychiatry at the Tongji Medical College in the People's Republic of China.

 George Bombel, PhD

 His research interests include construct and predictive validity of personality assessment measures and scales.
-His most recent co-authored publications include "Standards, accuracy and questions of bias in Rorschach meta-analyses: reply to Wood, Garb, Nezworski, Lilienfeld and Duke" and "The validity of individual Rorschach variables: systematic reviews and meta-analyses of the comprehensive system," both of which were published in the journal Psychological Bulletin.
+His co-authored publications include "An examination of the construct validity of the Rorschach Mutuality of Autonomy (MOA) scale," which was published in the Journal of Personality Assessment, and "The validity of individual Rorschach variables: systematic reviews and meta-analyses of the comprehensive system," which was published in the journal Psychological Bulletin.
+He is also an ad hoc manuscript reviewer for The Bulletin of the Menninger Clinic.

 Diane M. Benefiel, MSW, LCSW